The team.

 Marcel Müller

 After completing his bachelors, studying molecular pathways in Autism using human cerebral organoids, Marcel started his masters in Drug Research at the Goethe University Frankfurt.
-For his thesis he aims to uncover novel therapeutic targets in mutant NPM1 AML using CRISPR/Cas9 technologies.
+He joined our group for his Master thesis where he investigated the functional role of NUP98 in NPM1 mutant AML.
+He will continue exploring the epigenetic mechanisms regulating oncogenic stem cell programs during his PhD.

 Alumni